 - Create a position at the city in charge of investigating property owners and slum lords who prey on our most vulnerable renters.

-- Preserve already affordable housing - As a Council-member I will work closely with the San Diego Housing Commission and local non-profits to ensure we are doing all we can to rehab and preserve affordable units.
+- Preserve affordable housing.
+As a Councilmember I will work closely with the San Diego Housing Commission and local non-profits to ensure we are doing all we can to rehab and preserve affordable units.